melisgl/try/README.md

     => "abc"
     ```

-    If the same option is specified multiple times, only the first one
+    If the same option is specified multiple times, the first one is in
-    is in effect.
+    effect.

 <a id="x-28TRY-3AMATCH-VALUES-20MGL-PAX-3AMACRO-29"></a>
 - [macro] **MATCH-VALUES** *FORM &BODY BODY*